Clashes erupt in Bonn after nearby neo-Nazi rally | DW | 16.11.2019

 Police in Bonn shut down the city's main train station temporarily after a massive brawl broke out between rival protesters.
 The violence followed a neo-Nazi rally and large counterdemonstration in the town of Remagen.

-Emergency services were deployed to Bonn's central station on Saturday night after clashes between "left-wing and right-wing groups," police told German news agency dpa.
+Emergency services were deployed to Bonn's central railway station on Saturday night after clashes between "left-wing and right-wing groups," police told DW.

-The western German city's station was temporarily closed, with roads blocked and rail traffic suspended in both directions.
+The western German city's station was temporarily closed, with roads blocked and rail traffic suspended in both directions, DW's reporter Dana Regev wrote on Twitter.

-Police said some people fell down onto the train tracks during the scuffles, but that no one had been injured.
+Police said some people fell from the platforms onto the train tracks during the scuffles, but that no one had been injured.

 The violence followed an annual demonstration by neo-Nazi activists in Remagen, about 23 kilometers (14 miles) south of Bonn.
 Police said around 130 people had taken part in the afternoon event, while up to 900 others had joined a counterdemonstration.